 Gear Checklist (No Gi)

 Other items you might consider are an ear guard if you’re worried about getting cauliflower ear, a cup to protect the crown jewels, and nail clippers so you can make sure your finger and toe nails are kept nice and short.
+If you’re a woman, I highly recommend getting a BJJ gi specifically cut for women.
+I wrote a complete guide to the best women’s BJJ gis.

 Learn How to Tie Your Belt